 2014 Toyota VenzaEnlarge Photo

 GET A FREE PRICE QUOTE

-The Toyota Venza is a mid-size five-door hatchback that has elements of a crossover, hatchback, and a wagon.
-It’s functional and spacious, while offering a car-like ride and fuel economy.
-It competes with the Ford Edge and Subaru Outback.
+The Toyota Venza is a mid-size five-door hatchback that has aspects of a crossover, hatchback, and a wagon.
+It’s functional and roomy, while offering a car-like ride and fuel efficiency.
+It competes with the Subaru Outback and the Ford Edge.

 See our 2014 Toyota Venza review for pricing with options, specifications, and gas-mileage ratingsThe Venza was new for the 2009 model year, a combination of hardware gleaned from the Toyota Camry sedan and Highlander crossover, with its own rear end design.
 Then and now, the Venza has offered either a 182-horsepower, 2.7-liter four-cylinder engine or a 268-hp, 3.5-liter V-6, both with a choice of front or all-wheel drive, either engine hooked up to a six-speed automatic.
 Overall, the base four feels just fine, except under the steepest grades or hauling a full load.
 The V-6 is stronger and smoother but isn't as miserly at the pump.
 Four-cylinder Venzas get as high as an EPA 21 mpg city, 29 highway.